Norwegian Air UK: History

 In March 2020, the airline's fleet, along with much of the fleet of its associated parent and sister companies, was placed into storage due to the reduction in travel demand as a result of the COVID-19 pandemic and its impact on aviation.
-In July 2020, a limited number of the airline's London Gatwick-based operations were scheduled to resume starting in December 2020 in anticipation of the pandemic's impacts subsiding, but by October 2020 this was pushed to March 2021.
+A limited number of the airline's London Gatwick-based operations were scheduled to resume starting in December 2020 in anticipation of the pandemic's impacts subsiding, but by October this was pushed to March 2021.
 The planned resumption of operations from its London Gatwick base consisted of flights to Boston, Denver, Los Angeles, Miami, New York JFK, Orlando, and San Francisco in March 2021, and from London to Austin in May 2021.
-However, in January 2021 Norwegian announced that its long-haul operations, which included those of Norwegian Air UK, would not be resuming, and that the UK subsidiary would be put into liquidation.
+However, in January 2021 Norwegian announced that its long-haul operations, which included those of Norwegian Air UK, would not be continued, and that the UK subsidiary would be put into liquidation.
 The airline's AOC was revoked voluntarily on 1 November 2021.